projekt-opal/deployment/README.md

 ### Download data

-Download and extract data to temporary directory.
+Download and extract data to temporary directory,
 26 ttl files will be available.

 ```shell